Is Your Photo Corrupt? Here’s How You Can Prevent It

 What if even after following these steps, your photos get corrupt?

-2. The software scans the selected storage media and looks for the corrupt and damaged pictures and displays them.
+2. The software scans the selected storage media and after you have added all the corrupt files, click on the Repair button.

-3. Select the files and save them to the user-defined location
+3. Once the repair process completes, Preview the repaired JPEG photos.
+And, click Save Repaired Files and save them to the user-defined location

 The process is complete!